berthelemy/digital-learning-competencies/README.md

 # eLearning Competency Framework
-A competency framework for and by the elearning industry
+A competency framework for and by the elearning industry.

+It is designed to be human and machine readable.

 ## Framework Structure